10.1 General Club Information

 (b) All flyers must ensure that the site is left free of any foreign objects or debris.
 This is particularly important where the use of active airfields is concerned or when livestock is likely to have access to the site at any time.

-(c) When flying any model aircraft flying, first choose an unobstructed site and always keep a safe distance from uninvolved persons, vessels, vehicles and structures in accordance with our Article 16 Authorisation.
+(c) When flying any model aircraft, first choose an unobstructed site and always keep a safe distance from uninvolved persons, vessels, vehicles and structures in accordance with our Article 16 Authorisation.
+This includes railway lines as referred to in Section 10.5 below.

 (d) Only fly in suitable weather, with regard for any other conditions such as local bylaws and with due consideration for other people and property.
 If light conditions or visibility are such that you might lose sight of your model then do not fly.